-SAP IDM & MiM End-of-Life: How to Plan Your Identity Migration
+SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 SAP Identity Management mainstream maintenance ends on December 31, 2027, with extended maintenance available until 2030.
 This date might seem far off, but anyone who’s been through a major identity system migration knows how quickly time flies when you’re dealing with complex integrations, data migrations, and user training.

 Microsoft Identity Manager support was extended to January 9, 2029.
-However, Microsoft stopped actively developing MiM in 2021, focusing instead on Entra ID (formerly Azure AD).
+However, Microsoft stopped actively developing MIM in 2021, focusing instead on Entra ID (formerly Azure AD).
 The message is clear: their priority is no longer on-premise identity solutions.

 In the following sections, we will explore practical strategies for legacy identity system migration and outline key options available to ensure a smooth, secure, and future-proof transition.